ofuochi/node-typescript-boilerplate/README.md

 ## REST Services

-The application exposes a few REST endpoints which requires you to pass `x-tenant-id` header.
-First call the tenant endpoint `/api/v1/tenant` to get all the available tenants.
+The application exposes a few REST endpoints which require you to pass `x-tenant-id` header.
+First, call the tenant endpoint `/api/v1/tenant` to get all the available tenants.
 Use any of the tenant IDs as the value for `x-tenant-id`

 - `HTTP` `GET` `/api/v1/tenants`
 - `HTTP` `GET` `/api/v1/tenants/:query`